 Another fun game we play is "Knock-knock" game.
 Start with just three numbers (1-3) and then add numbers gradually as the child becomes more proficient.
 The game: the numbers are mixed up and are turned facing down.
 The child would knock, turn the number over, and he would say its name.

-Since Spindle Box teaches a child the difference between a numeral and a quantity, you can write the numerals on a piece of paper and place in each corresponding slot and use something of substance to represent quantity like pens or pencils or🍡ice-pop-sticks (here).
+Since Spindle Box teaches a child the difference between a numeral and a quantity, you can write the numerals on a piece of paper and place in each corresponding slot and use something of substance to represent quantity like pens, crayons, or pencils or popsicle sticks.
+(See here a post on DIYs.)
 The purpose of this activity is to teach a child a quantitative difference in a numerical size: that one is small and ten is big, and such can be achieved with a variety of materials in your home.